tnevolin/FO2FairPlay/README.md

 New Min ST is updated only if it is bigger than old one.

-With new formula some extra powerful weapons Min ST goes beyond 10 making it impossible to complensate accuracy loss with ST improvement and giving them inherent accuracy penalty that can be compensated only with skill advancement.
+With new formula some extra powerful weapons Min ST goes beyond 10 making it impossible to complensate accuracy loss with ST improvement and giving them inherent accuracy penalty that can be offset only with skill advancement.

 ### New formula